IyesGames/iyes_loopless/README.md

  - `CurrentState(T)`: the current state you are in
  - `NextState(T)`: insert this (using `Commands`) whenever you want to change state

-### Registering the state type, how to add enter/exit systems
+### Registering the state type

-To "drive" the states, you add a `StateTransitionStage` to your `App`.
-This is a Stage that will take care of performing state transitions and managing `CurrentState<T>`.
-It being a separate stage allows you to control at what point in your App state transitions happen.

-You can add child stages to it, to run when entering or exiting different states.
-This is how you specify your "on enter/exit" systems.
-They are optional, you don't need them for every state value.
+You need to add the state to your `App` using `.add_loopless_state(value)` with the initial state value.
+This helper method adds a special stage type (`StateTransitionStage`) that is responsible for performing state transitions.
+By default, it is added before `CoreStage::Update`.
+If you would like the transitions to be executed elsewhere in the app schedule, there are other helper methods that let you specify the position.

+For advanced use cases, you could construct and add the `StateTransitionStage` manually, without the helper method.

+### Enter/Exit Systems

+You can add enter/exit systems to be executed on state transitions, using `.add_enter_system(state, system)` and `.add_exit_system(state, system)`.

+For advanced scenarios, you could add a custom stage type instead, using `.add_enter_stage(state, stage)` and `.add_exit_stage(state, stage)`.

+### Triggering a Transition

-When the transition stage runs, it will check if a `NextState` resource exists.
-If yes, it will remove it.
-If it contains a different value from the one in `CurrentState`, a transition will be performed:
+When the `StateTransitionStage` runs, it will check if a `NextState` resource exists.
+If yes, it will remove it and perform a transition:
  - run the "exit stage" (if any) for the current state
  - change the value of `CurrentState`
  - run the "enter stage" (if any) for the next state

-### Triggering a Transition

 Please do not manually insert or remove `CurrentState<T>`.
 It should be managed entirely by `StateTransitionStage`.
 It will insert it when it first runs.

 If you want to perform a state transition, simply insert a `NextState<T>`.
-If you mutate `CurrentState<T>`, you will effectively force a transition without running the exit/enter systems (you probably don't want to do this).
+If you mutate `CurrentState<T>`, you will effectively change state without running the exit/enter systems (you probably don't want to do this).

 Multiple state transitions can be performed in a single frame, if you insert a new instance of `NextState` from within an exit/enter stage.